Hi there!

 While you probably don’t spend a lot of time thinking about the safety of the installers working on your projects because they’re part of a subcontractor’s team, responsibility and liability can land on you.
 As a result, being aware of new OSHA rules will only benefit you.

-OSHA is beginning to crack-down on respirable crystalline silica – a dust that if inhaled can cause silicosis, bronchitis, or cancer.
-OSHA has issued two standards to protect workers from being exposed by it in construction or general industry and maritime.
+OSHA is beginning to crack down on respirable crystalline silica – a dust that if inhaled can cause silicosis, bronchitis, or cancer.
+OSHA has issued two standards to protect workers from being exposed to it in construction or general industry and maritime.

 OSHA has estimated that over 840,000 workers are being exposed to silica levels that exceed the PEL (permissible exposure limit).
 Exposure can result from: